CLKo1/colourdetect-maxmsp/README.md

 # colourdetect-maxmsp
 V3
-* I made some adjustments to make it more accuratly detect the colours (for the samples that I am using).
+* I made some adjustments to make it more accurately detect the colours (for the samples that I am using).
 V2 was having some issues where if I lifted the Red sample away from the TCS34725 RGB colour sensor, it would falsely trigger the green.
 This appears to be fixed (or at least happens less often) with V3.

 V2
 * V2 is a Max MSP bpatcher converts RGB values to HSL.
 Then the H is mapped to MIDI values.
 It is a much better method to detect the colours than before.